conceptcartography/conceptcartography/docs/concepts/epistemic-death.md

 ## 📚 References

 - Medina, José.
 2017.
 "Epistemic Injustice and Epistemologies of Ignorance."
-In The Routledge Companion to Philosophy of Race, edited by Paul C. Taylor, Linda Martín Alcoff, Luvell Anderson.
+In The _Routledge Companion to Philosophy of Race_, edited by Paul C. Taylor, Linda Martín Alcoff, Luvell Anderson.
 Routledge. https://doi.org/10.4324/9781315884424
 - Baldwin, James.
 1998.
 “The Fire Next Time.”
-In Collected Essays, Edited by Toni Morrison.
+In _Collected Essays_, Edited by Toni Morrison.
 Penguin Random House.

 ---